 Significant efforts, collaboration and funding by many organizations will be required to identify and reduce the sources of toxics to the Spokane River.
 The Task Force will play a prominent role in this effort.

-Section 3: Task Force Goals Accomplishments Relating to Washington and Idaho NPDES Permit Compliance
+Section 3: Task Force Accomplishments Relating to Washington and Idaho NPDES Permit Compliance

 To date, Washington and Idaho permittees have:

-The specific goals for the Task Force during the 2011 to 2016 permit cycle following the Department of Ecology’s acceptance, in consultation with other agency and sovereign government members, of the November 30, 2011 submittal required from the NPDES permittees are:

-To date, Washington and Idaho NPDES permittees have:

 Established initial Task Force funding.

 Identified appropriate staffing to date.